Dental Implants – Lakeway, TX

 Missing One Tooth

 A small titanium post is placed into the bone, where it will fuse with your jaw over the next several months.
 Once you’ve healed, an abutment is attached to the post to connect your crown.
 This small attachment is meant to provide stability to the eventual restoration.
-The crown is typically made from dental ceramics like porcelain, ensuring a natural-looking tooth replacement that only you and our office will know about.
+The crown is typically made from dental ceramics like porcelain, ensuring a natural-looking tooth replacement that only you and our dental office will know about.

 Missing Multiple Teeth